 I'm Ken Jones.
 I've been an award-winning real estate professional since 1971.

-Whether you're new to real estate and just want to learn how to sell your own home to save thousands in real estate commissions, or you're an experienced professional seeking advice or training in advanced or complex issues, there's something here for everyone.
+Whether you're new to real estate and just want to explore real estate investing, or you're an experienced professional seeking advice or training in advanced or complex cash-flow issues, there's something here for everyone.